theojachiet/odin-recipes/README.md

 but there are still clunky things in phone mode (like almost no margin xdd).
 The cards are great tho and they look good all the time !
 I didn't want to bruteforce the full responsiveness so i am waiting until i have some more knowledge.

+## Update 2
+Again, instead of doing another repo for the Login page project, i am adding a login page to this magnificient recipe website !
+I didn't do the exact design as i tried to fit mine in the viewport height.
+I am quite happy with the result and the form interactivity even if i could go much further with animations and everything...
+The responsiveness is super bad tho, i will need to come back to that another time. <br>
+I also updated the index page mostly in terms of colors.